Combining the Silhouette and Skeleton Data for Gait Recognition: Introduction

 \section{Introduction}

-Gait recognition is a research topic for systematic study on human motion, attracting increasing interest in recent years.
-Due to the fact that gait can be recognized at a long-distance without the cooperation of interest-subjects while other biometric characteristics cannot, gait recognition has considerable prospect for video surveillance, crime investigation and social security.
-In order to extract the robust and invariant features from videos of human walking, numerous technologies have been investigated over last decades.
-However, the violent changes caused by exterior variations such as carrying, clothing and view changing, bring significant challenges to gait recognition.
+Gait recognition is a research topic for systematic study on human motion, which recently attracts increasing interest in computer vision.
+Due to the fact that gait can be recognized at a long-distance without the cooperation of subjects while other biometric characteristics cannot, gait recognition has considerable prospect for many practical applications, e.g., video surveillance, crime investigation and social security.

-Based on the difference of raw data, current research efforts on gait recognition can be classified into two categories, i.e., appearance-based methods and model-based methods.
-The first type extracts compact representations from gait silhouettes, which either compresses all gait silhouettes into one gait energy image (GEI) \citep{he2018multi,takemura2017input,wu2016comprehensive} or regards gait as silhouette sequences \citep{wolf2016multi,chao2019gaitset}.
-However, such methods that relies on the human body shape are extremely sensitive to carrying, clothing and view changing since variations like that can alter the human appearance drastically.
-In contrast to the above, the second category takes raw skeleton data obtained by pose estimation algorithms as input and performs feature extraction through Convolutional Neural Networks (CNN) \citep{an2018improving,liao2017pose,liao2020model} or Graph Convolutional Networks (GCN) \citep{teepe2021gaitgraph,li2020jointsgait}.
-Although this kind of methods can overcome the interference caused by occlusion and view-changing to a certain extent, the accuracy of pose estimation methods and the lack of information contained in skeleton data bring limitations to the improvement of gait recognition accuracy.
+Currently, the two dominant gait recognition works are appearance-based and model-based.
+The first extracts features from silhouettes using CNNs~\cite{huang2021context} or transformer network~\cite{xu2020cross,li2019joint}, which either compresses all silhouettes into one gait energy image (GEI) \cite{wu2016comprehensive,zhang2019learning} or regards gait as silhouette sequences \cite{huang2021context,chao2019gaitset,su2020deep,lin2021gait,chai2022lagrange}.
+However, such methods that rely on the human body shape are extremely sensitive to carrying, clothing and view-changing since these variations alter the human appearance drastically.
+In contrast to the above, the second category takes raw skeleton data obtained by pose estimation algorithms~\cite{cao2017realtime} as input and performs feature extraction through CNNs~\cite{an2018improving,liao2020model} or GCNs~\cite{teepe2022towards,wang2022frame}.
+Although such methods can overcome the interference caused by occlusion and view-changing to a certain extent, the accuracy of pose estimation methods and the lack of information contained in skeleton data bring limitations to the improvement of gait recognition accuracy.
+Recently, the work in~\cite{cai2021hybrid} has attempted to combine these two methods, however, complex models are used with weak performance improvement.